A budget travel guide to Copenhagen, Denmark, perfect for backpackers and study abroad students.

 I’ll include a section about free things to do in Copenhagen, as well as fun and affordable attractions.

-Also, I’ll talk about the best places to eat and how to get around.
+Also, I’ll talk about the best places to eat, where to stay on a budget, and how to get around.

 Best Things To See in Copenhagen: